How can I overwrite a decision (force an approval or rejection)?

 Case 1

-If you are an Approver for the current step, you will see the standard “Approve” and “Reject” buttons.
-Next to it is a small button with a “lightning” on it.
+If you are an Approver in the current step, you will see the standard Approve and Reject buttons.
+Next to them is a small button with a Lightning Bolt icon.
 Click on it to force the approval / rejection of the entire request, regardless of the following steps.

 Case 2